 Record Date.
 The record date for the Annual Meeting ("Record Date") is April 18, 2003.
 Only holders of record of the Common Stock at the close of business on such date are entitled to notice of, and to vote at, the Annual Meeting.
-At the close of business on the Record Date, the Company had issued and outstanding, and entitled to vote at the Annual Meeting, 13,362,785 shares of Common Stock.
+At the close of business on the Record Date, the Company had issued and outstanding, and entitled to vote at the Annual Meeting, shares of Common Stock.
 Each outstanding share of Common Stock is entitled to one vote.

 Quorum.
-In order for any business to be conducted at the Annual Meeting, the holders of a majority of the outstanding shares entitled to vote must be represented at the Annual Meeting, either in person or by properly executed proxy.
-If a quorum is not present at the scheduled time of the Annual Meeting, the shareholders who are present may adjourn the Annual Meeting to a specified date not later than 90 days from such adjournment.
-The time and place of the adjourned meeting will be announced at the time the adjournment is taken, and no other notice to shareholders is required to be given.
+In order for any business to be conducted at the Annual Meeting, the holders of more than 50% of the shares entitled to vote must be represented at the meeting, either in person or by properly executed proxy.
+If a quorum is not present at the scheduled time of the Annual Meeting, the shareholders who are present may adjourn the Annual Meeting until a quorum is present.
+The time and place of the adjourned meeting will be announced at the time the adjournment is taken, and no other notice will be given.
 An adjournment will have no effect on the business that may be conducted at the Annual Meeting.

 Required Vote.
-Votes cast at the meeting will be tabulated by persons appointed as inspectors of election for the Annual Meeting.
-The inspectors of election will treat shares of Common Stock represented by a properly signed and returned proxy as being represented at the Annual Meeting for purposes of determining a quorum, without regard to whether the proxy is marked as casting a vote, withholding authority to vote or abstaining on any or all of the matters.
-Likewise, the inspectors of election will treat shares referred to as "broker non-votes" (referring to proxies that represent shares of Common Stock held in street name as to which brokers do not have discretionary voting authority and as to which they have not received voting instructions from their customers) as being represented of the Annual Meeting for purposes of determining a quorum.
+Votes cast at the meeting will be tabulated by persons appointed as inspectors of election for the meeting.
+The inspectors of election will treat shares of Common Stock represented by a properly signed and returned proxy as present at the meeting for purposes of determining a quorum, without regard to whether the proxy is marked as casting a vote or abstaining on any or all of the matters.
+Likewise, the inspectors of election will treat shares of Common Stock held in street name as to which brokers do not have discretionary voting authority and as to which they have not received voting instructions from their customers (so-called "broker non-votes") as present for purposes of determining a quorum.
+The election as a director of each nominee requires the affirmative vote of the holders of record of a majority of the outstanding voting power of the shares of common stock represented, in person or by proxy, at the Annual Meeting.
+Accordingly, abstentions and "broker non-votes" are not counted for purposes of the election of a director.